-Flaviu, CEO of iMedicare, recounts how he and Matt were inspired to pursue pharmacy technology when they began working together in software development.
+Flaviu, co-founder of Amplicare, recounts how he and Matt were inspired to pursue pharmacy technology when they began working together in software development.
 “I started learning more about some of the problems within the pharmacy industry from Matt, and then we set out to make it a little less problematic,” he says.
-Flaviu has heard all the reasons pharmacists choose to not conduct enrollment consultations in their pharmacies, so he and the iMedicare team designed the software to tackle the common issues pharmacists encounter in Part D enrollment.
+Flaviu has heard all the reasons pharmacists choose to not conduct enrollment consultations in their pharmacies, so he and the Amplicare team designed iMedicare to tackle the common issues pharmacists encounter in Part D enrollment.

 1. “It’s too time-consuming.”

 If there’s one thing pharmacists don’t have enough of, it’s time.
 Nothing takes more time than manually entering all of the patient’s information into the Medicare website, then navigating all the possible formularies to figure out the right plan for your patient.
 “A big part of iMedicare is that it integrates with PioneerRx to pull all the patient information and your pharmacy’s information from the pharmacy management system, and we couple that with the formularies from CMS,” Flaviu explains.
 “It automates that whole data entry process so with one click, you and the patient see everything you need.”
 The generated list of plans can be printed or viewed on a tablet, which makes for a faster consultation.
 How much faster?
 “Probably around 10 minutes, versus 45 minutes without iMedicare,” Flaviu estimates.
 “So if you want to take the time to talk to the patient about their other health needs, or just chat about the weather, that’s fine because the technology won’t slow you down.”

 2. “My patients don’t even ask for help with selecting a plan.”